dima-iholkin/SwitchApps/README.md

 ## Recomendations

-* If you’re using a multi-monitor setup, show the apps only on the taskbar of the same display:
+* If you’re using a multi-monitor setup:
+show the apps only on the taskbar of the same display:
 Taskbar settings > Show taskbar buttons on > Taskbar where window is open
 <img src="../assets/readme/taskbar-settings.png" width="200" title="Taskbar settings">